kiranfegade19/microservices/README.md

 # There are few components in SmallBank as below
-    1) rabitmq
+    1) Rabitmq
-    2) configuration Server
+    2) Configuration Server
+    3) Eureka Server
+    4) Application Gateway
+    5) Keycloak
-    3) users
+    6) users
-    4) cards
+    7) cards

-    users, cards are the services which connect to configuration servers to find out any configuration changes.
+    users, cards are the services which are notified by configuration server to find out any configuration changes on runtime using rabbitmq.
+    Service discovery is handled by Eureka server.
+    Keycloak is the authorization server for providing OAuth2 security.
+    Gateway server acts as single entrypoint and also acts as resource for OAuth security.

 # Configuration properties
-    Configuraton properties of users and cards components are stored in Small-Bank-Configurations.
+    Configuraton properties of components are stored in Small-Bank-Configurations.
     Whenever any changes are pushed to configuration files, those changes are loaded on runtime in users and cards services without any downtime.